mumbleskates/prost/README.md

   have more information on the path to the exact field in the decoded data that encountered an error.
 With this disabled errors are more opaque, but may be smaller and faster.
+* "auto-optimize" (default): makes some automatic choices about some performance-related implementation details.
+The related features can be useful controls for profiling and experimentation, and are documented in `Cargo.toml`.
+Most use cases should leave this feature enabled.
 * "no-recursion-limit": removes the recursion limit designed to keep data from nesting too deeply.
 * "extended-diagnostics": with a small added dependency, attempts to provide